United States Army Recruiting Command: Army Enterprise Marketing Office

+The Army Enterprise Marketing Office (AEMO) is the corporate marketing office for the United States Army.
+Located in the heart of Chicago, AEMO is responsible for developing, executing and analyzing national level marketing campaigns in support of the Army's recruiting mission.
+It is the higher headquarters of the U.S. Army Marketing and Engagement Brigade.
 The U.S. Army Marketing and Engagement Brigade, located at Fort Knox, Kentucky, serves as USAREC's recruiting support brigade and is tasked with providing both direct and indirect support to the enlisted and medical recruiting brigades through demonstrations, displays, and engagement with the American public to show the skills and benefits of Army service and enhance the Army's recruiting and retention missions.
 The brigade is commanded by a Colonel and assisted by a Command Sergeant Major, a Headquarters Company, and support staff that provide operational command and control to three specialized support battalions: